cursedsen/Rei/README.md

 ### To Do

+- expand on startup event (ping, status, etc)
+- extensive error logging/reporting (important)
-- custom icons
+- custom icons (just nice to have tbh)
-- role reacts
+- role reacts (!important)

 # Hello!